Campaign for the Arts: Public Campaign for the Arts

 The Public Campaign for the Arts (PCA) was launched on 18 June 2020.
 Its founding Director was Jack Gamble.

 When the effects of the COVID-19 pandemic threatened the UK’s cultural sector, 150,000 members of the public joined the PCA to urge the Government to deliver the Culture Recovery Fund.
 Their role was featured in Alan Yentob’s BBC documentary, imagine…We’ll Be Back.

 In March 2021, Nottingham City Council reduced budget cuts to arts organisations from 37% to 15% following a campaign which involved over 3,500 local supporters of the Public Campaign for the Arts.

 In May 2021, over 160,000 people supported the PCA’s national campaign against cuts to arts and creative courses at Higher education level in England.

-In February 2022, the Royal Borough of Windsor and Maidenhead abandoned a 100% cut to arts funding and approved a 17% increase, after a PCA campaign supported by Russell Brand, Mark Watson, Rachel Parris, Stephen K. Amos and former UK Prime Minister Theresa May.
+In February 2022, the Royal Borough of Windsor and Maidenhead abandoned a 100% cut to arts funding and approved a 17% increase, after a PCA campaign supported by former UK Prime Minister Theresa May.